MikeTaylor/palaeo-archbishop/phylo/README.md

 * Mannion et al. (2019a) (Tendaguru sauropods) - C424-542
 * Mannion et al. (2019b) (_Jiangshanosaurus_) - C543-548

-The data for the present analysis in in the TNT data file [`archbishop.tnt`](archbishop.tnt).
-This is modified from the _Jiangshanosaurus_ matrix, which is part of [the online supplementary material for that paper](https://rs.figshare.com/collections/Supplementary_material_from_New_information_on_the_Cretaceous_sauropod_dinosaurs_of_Zhejiang_Province_China_impact_on_Laurasian_titanosauriform_phylogeny_and_biogeography_/4614920).
-(There are two files in the supplementary information, but they are byte-for-byte identical.)
+The master data for the present analysis in the Nexus data file [`archbishop.nex`](archbishop.nex), which is edited using [Mesquite](https://www.mesquiteproject.org/).
+From here, it is exported in TNT format to the file [`archbishop.tnt`](archbishop.tnt), which is what TNT can consume.
+This Nexus file was modified from the _Jiangshanosaurus_ matrix, which is supposed to be part of [the online supplementary material for that paper](https://rs.figshare.com/collections/Supplementary_material_from_New_information_on_the_Cretaceous_sauropod_dinosaurs_of_Zhejiang_Province_China_impact_on_Laurasian_titanosauriform_phylogeny_and_biogeography_/4614920).
+(There are two files in the supplementary information, but they are byte-for-byte identical copies of the TNT export -- but Phil Mannion sent me the Nexus file.)

-XXX At the time of writing, this is just a copy of the matrix used in the _Jiangshanosaurus_ matrix, but I will expand it once I am happy that I am replication the Mannion et al. (2019) analysis correctly.

 The characters are described in [`CharacterList.doc`](CharacterList.doc), kindly supplied by Phil Mannion.